 - 4200mAh battery capacity, SuperCharge fast-charging (at 40W)

-With its glass design, the Mate 20 Pro finally opens the door for Qi wireless charging - something we've been waiting to see in a Huawei phone for some time.
+With its glass design, the Mate 20 Pro finally opens the door for Qi wireless charging - something we had been waiting to see in a Huawei phone for some time.
 Shame there's no wireless charger in the box, though.

-It comes with an additional benefit too: the ability to charge-up other Qi devices direct from the phone.
+It comes with an additional benefit too: the ability to charge-up other Qi devices direct from the phone, in what's called Reverse Wireless Charging.
 We put an iPhone X back-to-back with the Mate 20 Pro and the iPhone was able to pull extra juice from the Huawei.
-That might not be its greatest use though: think of wireless earphones and this feature - which is activated manually within the settings and remains active for three minutes before automatically deactivating - could be a great addition.
+That might not be its greatest use of this tech though: think of wireless earphones and this feature is a great addition (although not many earphones feature wireless charging themselves, even AirPods 2 don't necessarily feature the wireless charging case unless you pay more).

 Wireless charging isn't the fastest way to juice the battery though.
-And as the Mate 20 Pro has the most capacious cell we've ever seen in a Huawei phone, at 4,200mAh, the speedier way to refill is via the USB-C cable.
+And as the Mate 20 Pro has a very capacious cell, at 4,200mAh, the speedier way to refill is via the USB-C cable.
 Because with SuperCharge fast-charging at 40W, the Mate 20 Pro can go from dead to 70 per cent full in 30 minutes.
-That kind of speed is only secondary to the Super VOOC charging (50W) of the Lamborghini Oppo Find X. Sadly, however, we can't test it: our European review unit has a two-prong EU plug, not the three-prong UK plug.
+That kind of speed is only secondary to the Super VOOC charging (50W) of the Lamborghini Oppo Find X.

-On the performance front the Mate 20 Pro is the first device to feature Huawei's Kirin 980 processor.
-This is Huawei's competitor for Qualcomm's Snapdragon 845, the former focusing on a different division of cores - arranged in 'big, medium, little' to share the workload - and dual so-called 'NPU' (Neural Processing Units) to act as the phone's brain and take the AI (artificial intelligence) a step further, dividing the workload for different tasks.
+On the performance front the Mate 20 Pro is the first device to feature Huawei's Kirin 980 processor, which remains the current top-end solution through 2019 too (including in the P30 Pro).
+This is Huawei's competitor for Qualcomm's Snapdragon 845/855, the former focusing on a different division of cores - arranged in 'big, medium, little' to share the workload - and dual so-called 'NPU' (Neural Processing Units) to act as the phone's brain and take the AI (artificial intelligence) a step further, dividing the workload for different tasks.
 All of this is ultimately designed with efficiency in mind, in addition to the core power available.

 And that's just in 'normal' mode.
 Within the battery settings there's the option to activate 'performance' mode, which the phone warns 'battery usage and device heat may increase'.
 That warning is true, with heat being much more noticeable from the back of the device, but it's not going to cook your fingers.
 It's good to have this 'booster' mode available on demand.